LudoBermejoES/foundryvtt-lights-hud-ate/README.md

 - **HELP WANTED** The token MUST BE LINKED TO A ACTOR,  if anyone can solve this let me know
 - **HELP WANTED** This is just a "fast to make" module maybe someone a little more expert than me with form application and hud layer can do a better form for a better user experience
-- [ATE](https://github.com/kandashi/Active-Token-Lighting) has still some problem with brigthSight and dimSight, and some numeric value, but some PR are been committed to kandashi attention for solve these issues, so will wait for his review.
+- [ATE](https://github.com/kandashi/Active-Token-Lighting) has still some problem with brigthSight and dimSight, and some numeric value, but some PR are been committed to kandashi attention for solve these issues, so i will wait for his review.
 - [CommunityLighting](https://github.com/BlitzKraig/fvtt-CommunityLighting) is not been updated for foundryvtt 9 so is not advisable to used right now.
 - The modules is not smart enough to distinct multiple ligthing effect on the same item and is not make sense ?
 Every item must have only one effect with _ATL changes_ on it.
 If multiple effect with _ATL changes_ are founded on the same item only the first is analyzed from the module, you can use multiple item where each has is own lighting configuration.
+- The [warpgate](https://github.com/trioderegion/warpgate) function `spawnAt` should include a check distance of  spawn so no player drop torch on a very far point of the canvas.

 ## Supported Systems